thinhphungdev/node-review-public/README.md

 10. Authentication
     Requires 2 routes

     - One for registration
     - One for authorize the user after user created an account

+11. JWT Auth

+- Access Token = Short Time (usually 5 to 10m)
+- Refresh Token = Long Time (a day or even days)

+* Best practice for FE applications to store them in memory will be lost when the app closed
+  Do NOT store in local storage or even cookie

+* Refresh Token

+  - sent as httpOnly cookie
+  - Not accesible via JS
+  - Must have expiry at some point
+  - Issued at Authorization
+  - Client uses to request new Access Token
+  - Verified with enpoint & DB
+  - Must be allowed to expire or logout

+* Access Token

+  - issued at authorization
+  - Client uses for API Access until expires
+  - Verified with Middleware
+  - New Token issued at Refresh request